How Taiwan is prioritizing the fight against cyber criminals

 In response, many countries continue to make huge strides in the prioritization of cybersecurity.
 Global governments and key decision makers have established legislation, policies and dedicated groups to safeguard their respective countries.
 Well-known initiatives include US President Joe Biden’s 2021 ‘Executive Order 14028: Improving the Nation’s Cybersecurity’ and the Greek government’s National Cyber Security Authority.

-With an ambition to protect its 23 million-strong population, the East Asian country has put in place several initiatives to advance its position as a critical force in the global economy.
+With an ambition to protect its 23 million-strong population, Taiwan has put in place several initiatives to advance its position as a critical force in the global economy.
 Most notably, the ‘5+2 Innovative Industries Program’, established in 2016, covers seven areas of focus throughout Taiwan including intelligent machinery and Asia’s Silicon Valley.